Escape to the Chateau

-Escape to the Chateau is a Channel 4 reality television series which follows the story of couple Dick Strawbridge and Angel Adoree along with their family as they buy and renovate the 19th-century Château de la Motte-Husson in Martigné-sur-Mayenne, France, while simultaneously raising two young children and starting a business hosting weddings and other events.
+Escape to the Chateau is a Channel 4 reality television series, which follows the story of couple Dick Strawbridge and Angela ("Angel") Adoree and their family as they bought and renovated the 19th-century Château de la Motte-Husson, in Martigné-sur-Mayenne, France, while simultaneously raising two young children and starting a business hosting weddings and other events.

-The first season follows Dick and Angel's quest to restore the derelict château from its uninhabitable state by installing running water, heating and electricity throughout the 45-room home, which had not been lived in for the previous forty years.
-They are working against a deadline – their own wedding, which is to be held at the property.
-The subsequent seasons continue the story as they grow their special events business while proceeding with more renovations and maintenance of the château and its grounds, as well as document the family events and milestones going on around them.
+The first season followed Dick and Angel's quest to restore the derelict château from its uninhabitable state by installing running water, heating and electricity in the 45-room château, which had not been lived in for the previous forty years.
+They were working against a deadline – their own wedding – which was to be held at the property.
+The subsequent seasons of the program continued the story as they established their special events business, at the same time as renovating the château and its grounds.
+It also documented family events and milestones.

-A full nine series of the programme were filmed with the first episode of Series 9 first airing on Channel 4 in the UK on 30 October 2022.
-This was said to be the final series, a decision made with the agreement of Dick and Angel Strawbridge.
+Nine series of the programme were filmed, with Series 9 first airing on Channel 4 in the UK on 30 October 2022.
+That was the final series.

+Following the completion of the final series of Escape to the Chateau, Dick and Angel Strawbridge launched a weekly podcast titled Dick & Angel’s CHAT…EAU.
+The first episode launched on Global Player and other major podcast platforms on 1 November 2023, and is titled 112 Steps, 2 Turrets & 1 Tip.
+It involved the couple looking back at how they found their chateau and knew that it was "the one".

 Cast information

 Dick Strawbridge

-Formerly a Lieutenant Colonel in the British Army, engineer Dick Strawbridge has appeared on numerous television shows, including It's Not Easy Being Green (2006), Coast (2006), Scrapheap Challenge (2009), The Hungry Sailors (2011), Saturday Farm (2011) and Dirty Rotten Survival (2015).
+Formerly a Lieutenant Colonel in the British Army, engineer Dick Strawbridge appeared on numerous television shows, including It's Not Easy Being Green (2006), Coast (2006), Scrapheap Challenge (2009), The Hungry Sailors (2011), Saturday Farm (2011) and Dirty Rotten Survival (2015).
 In Escape to the Chateau, his engineering and cooking experience is highlighted, with his can-do attitude and mechanical expertise at the fore, as work on the château and its surrounding land continues through the seasons.

-Angel Adoree
+Angela ("Angel") Adoree

-Angel Adoree, who runs a hospitality business called The Vintage Patisserie, for which she sought investment when she appeared on Dragon's Den in 2010, provides a creative factor and flair for the show, adding her style and interior-decoration skill to the château, as well as sharing in the interest in hospitality and entertaining to make lasting memories for their guests.
-Adoree was born Angela Newman and grew up on Canvey Island, where her family runs a jewellers' shop.
+Adoree was born 7 April 1978 as Angela Newman and grew up on Canvey Island, where her family ran a jewellers' shop.
+She runs a hospitality business called The Vintage Patisserie, for which she sought investment when she appeared on the reality television business programme, Dragon's Den, in 2010.
+In 2015, the business relocated to Chateau-de-la-Motte Husson.

+Adoree provided a creative factor and flair for the show, adding her style and interior-decoration skill to the château renovation, as well as sharing her interest in hospitality and entertaining.

-They have two children, Arthur and Dorothy.
+The couple has two children, Arthur and Dorothy.